Oswaldtwistle: Governance

 Oswaldtwistle was once a township in the ancient parish of Whalley, covering Oswaldtwistle Moor in the south and with Knuzden Brook forming the boundary with Blackburn, and as far as the village of Belthorn.
 The township became a civil parish in 1866.

 Between 1894 and 1974, the area was administered by an urban district.
 It has since become an unparished part of the borough of Hyndburn.
+Oswaldtwistle Town Hall was completed in 1891.

 Economy

 It is important to note the contribution of Alfred N. Waterhouse in Oswaldtwistle.
 In the 1940s, he created what became Shopfitters Lancashire Ltd and in the 1950s, the firm moved from Accrington to Rhyddings Mill, Oswaldtwistle.
 He was a very successful entrepreneur who manufactured the shopfittings.
 At its peak in the 1960s, Shopfitters (Lancashire) Ltd employed over 80 salesmen nationally, and had an annual turnover measured in millions, in an age when a new house cost about £3,000.
 The firm closed in the 1980s.

-The town centre is home to a number of high street multiples, including: Bargain Booze, Coral, Betfred, Cohens Chemist, Travis Perkins, as well as McColl's (previously Gateway), which opened in 1980.
-There is also a Tesco Express, which opened in 2009, built on the site of the former retained fire station, which closed in 2003.
-A Spar is in the town, which opened in 1991.
-There are also a number of independent businesses in the town - Whitaker’s Butchers, sues barbers, martins bakery and the vault micro pub and gin bar to name a few.
+The town centre is home to a number of high street multiples.
+There are a number of independent businesses in the town.
 Other stores include an appliance repairs/sales, numerous takeaways, numerous barbers, estate agents, off licences, bakers, butchers, funeral directors and many more shops.
 There are several Boys' Brigade/Girl's Brigade groups in the town, along with groups for Scouts, Beavers and Cubs.
 Additionally, Hyndburn Comets, a group of majorettes, exists in the town.

 Landmarks

 Oswaldtwistle Moor

 Oswaldtwistle Moor (adjacent to Haslingden Moor) is an extensive area of moorland to the south of Oswaldtwistle, with Haslingden Grane bordering the moor's southern edges, Belthorn to the west and Haslingden to the east.
 The area forms part of the West Pennine Moors.

+The moors are used for annual fell running events: Ossy Moors Fell Race and Stanhill Fell Race, which has been run since 1995.

 In May 2007, plans were made to build a wind farm consisting of twelve wind turbines on the moors.
 This attracted both support and opposition, but the plan was approved by councillors in March 2010.
 In October 2012, the project was officially completed, and was called the Hyndburn Wind Farm.